-The portfolio will maintain a minimum weighted average effective quality of A- at all times.
-At the time of purchase, individual securities shall have a minimum effective quality rating of BBB-.
+The portfolio will maintain a minimum weighted average quality of A- at all times.
+Individual securities shall have a minimum quality rating of Baa3 by Moody's or BBB- by Standard & Poor's (S&P).
 Note, high yield fixed income can be purchased only in a diversified mutual fund or exchange traded fund.